2 Testing templates using Daml Script¶

-- The second column shows the ID of the contract.
+- The first column shows the ID of the contract.
 This will be explained later.

-- The third column shows the status of the contract, either
+- The second column shows the status of the contract, either

-- The remaining columns show the contract arguments, with one column per field.
+- The next section of columns show the contract arguments, with one column per field.
 As expected, field

 'Alice'.
 The single quotation marks indicate that